 Furthermore, meaningful interactions between a child and their caregiver provide critical learning experiences that form the foundation of the child’s development.
 (Sameroff & Fiese, 2000).

 The Roadblock to Early Intervention

 AAC myths, unfortunately, are one of the biggest barriers to early communication intervention.
-This means that a child who could have gained access to all the necessary support is denied that opportunity just because someone is not aware of the hard facts.
-Here are the myths that got in the way of intervention and the corresponding facts –
+This means that a child who could have gained access to all the necessary support is denied that opportunity just because someone is not aware of the hard facts or not accepting them.
+Here are the myths that get in the way of intervention and the corresponding facts –

 MYTH 1: My Child is Too Young for AAC